near/docs/docs/1.concepts/basics/transactions/gas.md

 2. Allowing for **free** transactions

 ### 1. Gas as a Developer Incentive
-Something unique to NEAR is that the GAS is not only used to pay validators.
+Something unique to NEAR is that the GAS is not used to pay validators.
 In transactions that involve calling a contract the fee is actually divided:
 - 30% goes to the smart contract.
-- 70% goes to the validator.
+- 70% is burned.

 In this way, NEAR uses the gas to also **incentive development of dApps** in the ecosystem.

+You may wonder, if validators are not getting anything from the gas, how is their reward calculated?
+This topic is discussed in the [validators](../validators.md) section.

 ### 2. Free Transactions
 Another unique feature of NEAR is that it allows to call `read-only` methods in smart contracts for free, without even needing a NEAR account.